kbatsuren/monwn/README.md

 ## Reference
 Please cite the following article if you find this resource useful:

-Batsuren, Khuyagbaatar, Amarsanaa Ganbold, and Altangerel Chagnaa.
+Batsuren, Khuyagbaatar, Amarsanaa Ganbold, Altangerel Chagnaa, and Fausto Giunchiglia.
 "Building The Mongolian WordNet."
 In Proceedings of 10th Global Wordnet Conference (GWC). pp 238, 2019.